lcalbertson/Arduino-Practice-exercises/README.md

 2 - With a single LED write a sketch that blinks the LED at a rate of 500 ms

+3a - With a single LED write a sketch that blinks the LED at a rate of 500 ms on and 500 ms off for ten cycles then turns off for 5 seconds then repeats

+3b - Write a sketch that completes 3a but call a function to handle one blink cycle

-3 - With a single LED write a sketch that blinks the LED at a rate of 500 ms on 500 ms off for ten cycles then blinks at a rate of 475 ms on and 475 ms off for 10 cycles then continue to decrease at this same rate and pattern until it reaches zero then repeat at 500 ms starting point
+3c - With a single LED write a sketch that blinks the LED at a rate of 500 ms on 500 ms off for ten cycles then blinks at a rate of 475 ms on and 475 ms off for 10 cycles then continue to decrease at this same rate and pattern until it reaches zero then repeat at 500 ms starting point

 4 - Use a single LED and PWM to make the LED appear to be at an intensity of 100/75/50/25/10% changing between the levels at some constant rate